 Displaying over fifty masterpieces from the museum’s collection, Republic at Sea tells the remarkable story of the Netherlands as a maritime nation.
-A 60 minutes dive into the golden age!
+A 60 minutes dive into the 'Dutch golden age'!

 This gallery is a great place to start your visit to the National Maritime Museum.
 It’s an exhibition that tells how the Netherlands is linked to the sea via trade and war.
 Admirals were heroes that rose and fell (usually in battle) within a few years, while countries could be best of friends or sworn enemies within the same time.
 It also covers daily life in the Netherlands as a republic from the 17th and 18th centuries onwards.
 You’ll be surprised at what you’ll see and learn from this exhibition, at one of the best museums in Amsterdam.

 exhibition at a glance

 This is an exhibition that launched May 2019 at our National Maritime Museum Amsterdam.
 Displays are of naval paintings and portraits telling battle stories, model ships like a Dutch ‘man of war’ displaying its many guns, a decorative leisure towing yacht, antique globes, art pieces, real weapons like a canon or sword, and a cannonball recovered from defence ramparts.

 A more adult-focussed gallery, older children may be interested by models and stories.
 An interesting audio guide is available.